Skip to main content

 To maximize your time with the magnificent jaguars, we will stay out on river until sunset each day, returning to the comfort of Santa Rosa Lodge in time for dinner.

-Days 5 – Ocelots!
+Days 5 – Onward to Ocelots

 After a final breakfast at Santa Rosa, we will move to Santa Tereza Lodge aka ‘South Wild.
 On route will take us back olong a section of the Transpantaneira where we will stop to see endemic blue hyacinth macaws and many other fantastic avian species.

-Located on the banks of the Pixaim River, Santa Tereza Lodge offers very comfortable rooms, jungle walks for close encounters with caphuchins, howler monkeys, and other denizens of the Pantanal, and in the evening, opportunities to see the elusive but incredibly beautful ocelot; South America’s ‘ghost cat’.
+Located on the banks of the Pixaim River, Santa Tereza Lodge offers very comfortable rooms, river tours, and jungle walks for close encounters with caphuchins, howler monkeys, and other denizens of the Pantanal, and in the evening, opportunities to see the elusive but incredibly beautful ocelot; South America’s ‘ghost cat’.
 This spot is arguably the best place in the world to photograph ocelots in the wild.

 Today, you are invited to take a morning walk through the jungle with an experienced local guide to photograph the Pantanal’s diverse flora and fauna.
 Capuchins and howler monkeys are common, as well as many endemic bird species, Plus the dry forest itself is a sight to behold’ filled with exotic flora and strangler fig covered hardwoods.